 In 2020, following the foundation repair, the bathroom was completely refurbished with new flooring, drywall and fully painted.
 Also, in 2020, the entire church was painted outside.
 Local contractors were employed for all of these projects.

 Through a great deal of work by many volunteers, private and corporate donations, and the support of the whole valley, the Bralorne Community Church will once again be available as an interfaith centre of worship and community gathering place.
 We would like to thank all of the volunteers and donors who have contributed so much over the years.
 A special thank you the Squamish-Lillooet Regional District and the Northern Development Initiative Trust for their project funding and support.

-It is hoped that enough money can be raised to deal with the plumbing issues and provide a cash cushion should for further issues arise.
 It is worth noting that very often government and private funding agencies will match your contributions and BRVCA has a grant writer who can undertake this task.
 This is an opportunity for all of us to help preserve and maintain one of our major heritage buildings.
-Your donations are very much appreciated!

 - Bralorne Community Church, Bralorne, British Columbia --- Contact Information